Rohan Smith: Later career

 Smith again won All-Australian selection in 2003 and in recent seasons had been noted for his longevity in the game, at 33 years of age still being a valuable member of a young Bulldogs side.
-However, he had noticeably lost some of his pace during the 2006 season, and announced his retirement before the start of the finals series in 2006.
+However, he had noticeably lost some of his pace during the 2006 season.
+He announced his retirement before the start of the finals series in 2006.
 There was talk of him continuing a further year if he was stuck on 299 games, but he insisted that he would retire at the end of the season, regardless of his games tally.
 The Bulldogs won their first final, against Collingwood, to set up a 300th game for Smith which he would share with Scott West, another long serving veteran and one of Smith's best friends at the club.
-Smith and West were the only team mates in AFL history to share their 300th game in the same match.
+Smith and West are, to date, the only team mates in AFL history to share their 300th game in the same match.